-► Macan Turbo rival?
+► A true Macan Turbo rival?

-► Priced from around £75,000 (est)
+► Priced from £69,500 in UK

 And what makes it think it can get away with that?

 For the record, that’s a tenth quicker than the slightly lighter, but rear-drive Giulia, and a massive 0.6sec faster than the 70bhp meeker Macan Turbo Performance Pack.
 The standard non-Perf Pack Macan Turbo gets there in a comparatively 2CV-like 4.8sec.